The Anglican Renaissance

 – Geoffery Fisher, 99th Archbishop of Canterbury

 The Anglican Renaissance Movement is a movement with a motive, the motive is the love of the church, the beauty and tradition of the church, and the desire to have others like myself seek it and find it and be submerged in the truth that it holds.
-While the church has crashed through rough waters, experienced drama and tragedy it is not defeated or vanquished by Satan.
+While the church has crashed through rough waters, experienced drama and tragedy, it is not defeated or vanquished by Satan.
 Many young men and women are flocking to these churches and are desperate for what the church has to offer, which is why I believe this movement may be the answer they are looking for.
-I have high hopes for the future of the movement and all it will accomplish but it won’t be without you reader.
-If you agree with what we stand for than I call you to be more than an audience member, I call on you to join a movement of many who wish to see a change, a movement that promotes a brighter future filled with tradition loved and lived by those of days gone by, to those today, and to those of tomorrow.
+I have high hopes for the future and all that we will accomplish, but it won’t be without you, reader.
+If you agree with what we stand for, then I call you to be more than an audience member, I call on you to join those who wish to see a change, a movement that promotes a brighter future filled with tradition, loved and lived by those of days gone by, by those today, and those of tomorrow.
 Amen.

 Notes